-the appliable Small-Scale thresholds at the aggregate level of the project and VPA, if VPAs are NOT applying suppressed demand baseline.
-5 Please note that not all solar lighting system or ICS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
-20 met by each VPA The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements report shall be submitted to GS VVB.
-21 22 confirm that Specification of technology or measures, such as the level and type of service, as well as performance specification based on, intra alia, testing/certification Project technology along with technical specifications is outlined in section A.3 above
+compliance with the appliable Small Scale thresholds at the aggregate level of the project and VPA, if VPAs are NOT applying suppressed demand baseline.
+Please note that not all solar lighting system or ICS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
+20 • The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements shall be reported in the VPA-DD and shall be 21 Conditions to be met by each VPA regarding safeguarding principles Safeguarding Principles Assessment and conform Safeguarding principles assessment report as provided in Appendix 1 of the VPA-DD 22 Conditions to confirm that technologies in VPAs are eligible Specification of Project technology along with technical specifications is outlined in section A.3 above https://globalgoals.goldstandard.org/ru-2020-ssc-application-of-suppressed-demand/ testing/certification -- ----------------------- --

-Table 1.2: List of ICS/SL projects registered with other registries:
+Table 1.2: List of ICS projects registered with other registries: